 Checks and Balances in the Shoulder of the Throwing Athlete

-For today's guest post, I've collaborated with physical therapist Eric Schoenberg, one of my co-presenters at the Elite Baseball Mentorship.
+For today’s guest post, I’ve collaborated with physical therapist Eric Schoenberg, who heads up physical therapy at our Cressey Sports Performance – Florida location.
 Enjoy! -EC

 The #1 reason why a player or team does not succeed in baseball is injury.
 Today, there is a surplus of information, but at the same time a lack of basic understanding of how to keep a baseball player healthy.
 When in doubt, you can never go wrong by understanding and relying upon anatomy and quality human movement.